tpluscode/tpluscode.github.io/source/_posts/2019-06-24-testing-hypermedia-api.markdown

 ## Recap.
 What is a Hypermedia-driven API?

-The Hypermedia REST constraint, originally called `Hypermedia As The Engine of Application State` by Roy Fielding is probably easiest to grasp through the maxim **follow your nose**.
+The Hypermedia REST constraint, originally called `Hypermedia As The Engine of Application State` by Roy Fielding, is probably easiest to grasp through the maxim **follow your nose**.
 It means that a client should base the subsequent state changes (server requests) solely on information gathered from previously received resource representations.
 The information available depends on the media type being used.
 Different media types may provide a different degree of hypermedia support.
 The facets have been gathered by Mike Amundsen in his [H Factor][h] measurement model.

 For example, the simple but popular media type [HAL][hal] supports links, which lets clients follow them without a priori knowledge about specific URLs.
-All they need to know is a [link relation][link] name and look for that in the resource representation.
+All they need to know is a [link relation][link] name, and look for that link in the resource representation.
 What's more, the links can appear and disappear in said representations based on resource's state or the user's permissions.
 An adaptive client should only follow links which are present at the given moment.